robusta-dev/robusta/docs/configuration/sinks/ms-teams.rst

-MS teams
+MS Teams
 ##########

-Robusta can report issues and events in your Kubernetes cluster to a MS teams webhook.
+Robusta can report issues and events in your Kubernetes cluster to a MS Teams webhook.

 .. image:: /images/deployment-babysitter-teams.png
     :width: 600
     :align: center

-To configure a MS teams sink we need a webhook URL for the target teams channel.
-You can configure it in MS teams channel connectors.
+To configure a MS Teams sink we need a webhook URL for the target teams channel.
+You can configure it in MS Teams channel connectors.

-Configuring the MS teams sink
+Configuring the MS Teams sink
 ------------------------------------------------

 .. admonition:: Add this to your generated_values.yaml